rust-tutorials/learn-opengl/book-src/basics/index.md

   * It's similar to the [gl](https://docs.rs/gl) crate (which loads OpenGL 4.6), but all functions and constants use their real names exactly as you'd see in C code.
-It makes it a lot easier to read books and blogs about OpenGL that are written for C (which is essentially all of them) and then quickly translate it to Rust.
+It makes it a lot easier to read books and blogs about OpenGL that are written for C (which is essentially all of them), and then quickly translate it to Rust.
 * [bytemuck](https://docs.rs/bytemuck), which is a handy crate for casting around plain data types.